 Interviews with Alumnae Volunteers

 Getting together with an alumna in your local area can be a fantastic way to meet face-to-face with a Scripps representative and to hear about the alumna’s own college experience.
-Alumnae interviews are available in various geographic locations outside the Southern California area as well as internationally.
+Alumnae interviews are available in various geographic locations outside the Southern California area, as well as internationally.
 The deadline for spring transfer and first year applicants to request an interview has passed.
 If you are a fall transfer applicant who would like to request an interview, contact us at firstname.lastname@example.org.

 Off-Campus Interviews with Admission Staff

-During their travels, many admission officers will conduct interviews at a local hotel or coffee shop.
-If you are unable to visit campus, meeting your admission counselor in your hometown is a wonderful way to make a personal connection and get your questions answered.
+Each fall, admission officers conduct interviews in cities across the country (and often around the world).
+If you are unable to visit campus, meeting with an admission counselor in your hometown is a wonderful way to make a personal connection and get your questions answered.
 Please check back later in the summer to see where admission officers will be interviewing next fall.